Seanny123/seanaubin.github.io/content/post/2016-11-17-The-Surprising-Things-I-Learned-from-Grad-School.md

 I currently have no idea how to communicate with mathematical concepts textually.
 I literally have to translate them from/to code.
 I learned this during my undergrad, where math made sense to me for the first time in my life after I learned how to program.
 However, I only realised serious it was this semester.
 I look at a sum and I think “Okay, a for-loop”.
 I see a chain of equations and I think “Where’s the source code?”

 Consequently, unless I’ve programmed something, like back-prop or the Neural Engineering Framework.
 I cannot say I truly understand it.
-This is a bit problematic at the moment, given my immense confusion with the following things which I need to rectify in the next 7 months and I’m not sure they’re easy to code:
+This is a bit problematic at the moment, given my immense confusion with the following things which I need to rectify in the next 7 months and I’m not sure they’re easy to code.

--  Partially Observable Markov Decision Processes.
-What are those things?

-- How do Restricted Boltzmann Machines use Monte-Carlo Markov-Chains to optimise themselves?

-- Why is sensor fusion still such a big, open topic?

 Wish me luck.